Peppermint

 Prefers partial shade over full sun.
 It's a versatile grower that can thrive in varied lighting conditions, making it suitable for both garden beds and indoor pots.

-mulch layer can help keep the soil moist.
-Use a
+Mint likes moist, rich soil.
+Regular watering and a mulch layer can help keep the soil moist.
+Use a general-purpose fertilizer sparingly to avoid overly vigorous growth.

 Plant 2-3 seeds in each hole, about 1/4" deep.
 Space plants about 18 inches apart.